Photographing the Wedding Ceremony & Vows

 The Bride and Groom See Each Other for the First Time

-This shot is priceless, but it’s incredibly difficult to get right.
-Lots of variables must fall into place at exactly the right time.
+This shot is priceless, but it’s challenging to get right.
+Lots of variables must fall into place at precisely the right time.
 For example, the photographer needs to be quick enough to move into the right place in front of the couple.
-There must be no one else in the way obscuring the shot.
-Finally their facial expressions should be flattering.
-These are things that can’t be rehearsed but happen if they’re meant to.
+There must be no one else in the way, obscuring the shot.
+Finally, their facial expressions should be flattering.
+These things can’t be rehearsed but happen if they’re meant to.

 The Ceremony

-As mentioned above, I prefer it when I can move freely around, although I do this discretely.
-In churches, your photographer should never pass between the couple and the vicar or priest even if there’s room to do so.
-I tend to walk around the perimeter of the church to get to the other side.
-Church weddings last up to an hour and beyond sometimes, so there’s plenty of time to get these shots in.
+As mentioned above, I prefer to move freely, though discreetly.
+In churches, your photographer should never pass between the couple and the vicar or priest, even if there’s room to do so.
+I walk around the church’s perimeter to get to the other side.
+Church weddings sometimes last over an hour, so there’s plenty of time to get these shots in.

-Civil weddings are more time limited so I have to photograph quicker for a good selection of shots.
-They can sometimes be over in ten minutes and couples frequently comment on how quickly the ceremony has passed.
+Civil weddings are time-limited, so I have to photograph quickly for a good selection of shots.
+They can sometimes be over in fifteen minutes, and couples frequently comment on how quickly the ceremony has passed.

-The last photos can’t show what this one does: From the side I have still photographed the couple, but also the fantastic arches and stained-glass windows.
-Melissa and Thomas booked their wedding there as they loved the architecture and said that I captured this well.
+The last photos can’t show what this one does: I have still photographed the couple from the side, as well as the fantastic arches and stained-glass windows.
+Melissa and Thomas booked their wedding there because they loved the architecture, and they said I captured it well.

 Wedding Emotions and Reactions